AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-04-0.md

 ## Management

-- Unclosed **Resource Resolvers** cause increasing session count and PathNotFoundException errors post 4.3.1 release.
+- Unclosed **Resource Resolvers** cause increasing session count and PathNotFoundException errors post the 2402.2.0 release of Experience Manager Guides as a Cloud Service.
 (15604)
 - The feature flag **fmdita.useapproval** is not working as expected.
 (15310)
 - Output preset changes from a folder profile fail for parent folders containing 2k maps.
 (14852)
 - Creating a Baseline using the Java API does not work with the 2402.2.0 release of Experience Manager Guides as a Cloud Service.
 (14787)